ejsumi/ejsumi.github.io/_posts/2025-10-02-copilitusage.md

 tags: [Gen AI, AI Tools, Technical Writing]
 ---

 A few months ago, I shared my experience with [Msty as an AI aggregator](https://ejsumi.github.io/projects/2025/08/08/msty.html) for personal productivity.
-Today, I want to talk about how I've integrated Enterprise Copilot into my daily work as a technical writer.
+Today, I want to talk about how I've integrated Enterprise Copilot into my daily work managing the technical writers team.

 Here's the thing - documentation work involves a lot of back-and-forth.
 You get requirements documents, user stories, sometimes just scattered emails.
 Your job is turning all that into clear user guides and release notes.
 It takes time, multiple drafts, and constant clarifications because input documents are rarely complete.